CHICAGO TRIBUNE - Sunday, May 23, 1999

 President Clinton assures us of this in frequent briefings, during which he

 engages in rhetorical combat with Milosevic.
-But shouting "war criminal" only
+But shouting "war criminal"

 emphasizes that those who live in glass houses should be careful about throwing